italia/spid-sp-test/README.md

 Features
 --------

-spid-sp-test is:
+spid-sp-test can:

-- able to test a SAML2 SPID Metadata file or http url
+- test a SAML2 SPID Metadata file or http url
-- able to test a SAML2 SPID AuthnRequest file or or http url
+- test a SAML2 SPID AuthnRequest file or or http url
-- able to test ACS behaviour, how a SP replies to a SAML2 Response
+- test ACS behaviour, how a SP replies to a SAML2 Response
-- able to dump the responses sent to an ACS and the HTML of the SP's response
+- dump the responses sent to an ACS and the HTML of the SP's response
-- able to handle Attributes to send in Responses or test configurations of the Responses via json configuration files
+- handle Attributes to send in Responses or test configurations of the Responses via json configuration files
-- able to configure response template with Jinja2
+- configure response template with Jinja2
-- able to get new test-suite via multiple json files
+- get new test-suite via multiple json files
 - fully integrable in CI
-- able to export a detailed report in json format, in stdout or in a file
+- export a detailed report in json format, in stdout or in a file

 Generally it's: